 I really dig both the technical and the creative.
-I have a particular love for photography, as it's a nice combination of the two.
-I don't have children, and while I really like them, I have no plans to raise any.
-Unfortunately that includes someone else's, even though I think single moms rawk.
-I'm happy being the nutty uncle.
-Kids that are out of the house aren't an issue, though.
+I have a particular love for photography—a nice combination of both.
+I don't have children, and while I really like them, I'm happy just being the nutty uncle.

 "I'm a people worshiper.
 I think people should worship people, I really do. ...
 Seemed like every time I found myself in a bind, nothing mystic came to help me, some man or some woman stepped up there..." — Lord Richard Buckley